rschmehl/awesco.eu/content/consortium/partner12/index.md

 ---
 title: EPFL
-summary: The Swiss Federal Institute of Technology Lausanne (EPFL) is Europe’s most cosmopolitan technical university, receiving students, professors and staff from over 120 nationalities.
-For 2014 – 2015 the three most influential international university rankings list EPFL as number 1 or 2 for Engineering and Technology in continental Europe.
+summary: The Swiss Federal Institute of Technology Lausanne is Europe’s most cosmopolitan technical university.
+The 2018 QS World University Ranking places EPFL on position 12 in the world across all fields.
 authors: ["colin-jones"]
 tags:
 - Academia